+Source: NPSAS:18-AC.
+The table number to retrieve results is fnvjsu.

-Notes: Postsecondary undergraduate students 23 or younger.
+Notes: Postsecondary undergraduate students age 23 or younger.
 Low income is defined as incomes less than 200 percent of the federal poverty level.
-Tuition and fees is included in the cost of attendance amount.
+Tuition and fees are included in the cost of attendance.

-Source: U.S. Department of Education, National Center for Education Statistics, National Postsecondary Student Aid Study-Administrative Collection: 2018, Undergraduates (NPSAS-AC).
-The table number to retrieve results is fnvjsu.

-As seen in Figure 3, even conditioning on school type and enrollment status, youth with a history of foster care attend institutions with lower tuition and fees than other students without foster care history and low-income students without foster care history.
+As seen in figure 5, even conditioning on school type and enrollment status, youth with a history of foster care attend institutions with lower tuition and fees than students without foster care history and low-income students without foster care history.

-Figure 3.
+Figure 5.
 Cost of tuition and fees institution enrollment by student type and institution type